 Close to the glitzy shopping quadrant of Via Montenapoleone lies Villa Necchi Campiglio.
-Built for a sewing-machine tycoon in the 1930s, the villa was recently restored and is an excellent example of the modernist style Milan is famous for.
-Nestled in an enchanting garden complete with tennis court, gym and screening room (luxurious amenities at the time), you can admire art-deco style at its best during a guided tour from Wednesday-Sunday.
+Built for a sewing machine tycoon in the 1930s, the villa was recently restored and is an excellent example of the modernist style Milan is famous for.
+Nestled in an enchanting garden complete with a tennis court, gym, and screening room (luxurious amenities at the time), you can admire art-deco style at its best during a guided tour, available from Wednesday-Sunday.
 There is also a lovely restaurant for lunch that overlooks the swimming pool.
-Villa Necchi Campiglio was also the flawless elegant location for Luca Guadagnino’s 2009 film I Am Love, starring Tilda Swinton.
+Villa Necchi Campiglio was also the flawlessly elegant location for Luca Guadagnino’s 2009 film I Am Love, starring Tilda Swinton.

 Sant Ambrogio Church

 After lunch, head over to Milan’s southern districts for an afternoon of religious history before drinks and dinner in the Navigli area.
-An outstanding example of Lombard Romanesque architecture, the Basilica di Sant Ambrogio church was built between 379 and 386 and is tucked away in a little side street south of the Castello.
-Named after the 4th century Bishop who became Milan’s patron saint, the sombre red-brick church is filled with historical and artistic masterpieces, including a solid-gold 12th century altar beneath which is the saint’s embalmed body.
+An outstanding example of Lombard Romanesque architecture, the Basilica di Sant Ambrogio was built between 379 and 386, tucked away in a little side street south of the Castello.
+Named after the 4th-century Bishop who became Milan’s patron saint, the somber red-brick church is filled with historical and artistic masterpieces, including a solid-gold 12th-century altar beneath which lies the saint’s embalmed body.

 The Navigli, Milan’s Famous Canal District

-Milan used to a be a city webbed with a network of navigli (canals), many of which were the arterial trade routes that funneled goods from southern Italy to Switzerland and further north.
-Today, only two adjoining canals remain; the point where they link up is known as the Darsena, which was renovated for the 2015 Expo.
-The area is a hub of relaxed, open-air bars and eateries which spread all along the main canal, Naviglio Grande.
-On the weekends, there are antique, vintage fashion and flower markets, and by night, the area throngs with locals looking for some of the best aperitivo and cocktails in the city.
+Milan used to be a city webbed with a network of navigli (canals), many of which were the arterial trade routes that funneled goods from southern Italy to Switzerland and further north.
+Today, only two adjoining canals remain; the point where they connect is known as the Darsena, which was renovated for the 2015 Expo.
+The area is a hub of relaxed, open-air bars and eateries that spread all along Naviglio Grande, the main canal.
+On the weekends, there are antique, vintage fashion, and flower markets, and by night, the area throngs with locals looking for some of the best aperitivo and cocktails in the city.
 Enjoy after-dinner drinks at MAG cafe, an art-deco haunt that serves a wild concoction of drinks and is open until (very) late every night.

 Where to Stay In Milan